romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-After receiving a Dependabot alert for a vulnerable dependency, a developer decides to update the dependency to a non-vulnerable version.
+Q: After receiving a Dependabot alert for a vulnerable dependency, a developer decides to update the dependency to a non-vulnerable version.
 What is the recommended method to ensure the update does not break the application?
 <details><summary>Show the answer</summary><p>

 - **Create a branch, update the dependency, and submit a pull request**